 The Inn's game room is a great place to spend time getting to know other couples over a game of darts or a board game, and there is plenty to do right on the 15-acre property including a stroll to the pond or gazebo, or snowshoeing in the winter.

-The inn is adults-only to ensure the most stress-free environment possible, and on-site spa services are available for extra pampering.
+This inn is adults-only to ensure the most stress-free environment possible, and on-site spa services are available for extra pampering.
 Guests can also enjoy convenient bicycle rentals, and the concierge is dedicated to making sure that couples get the most out of their special Vermont getaway.

-The Wilburton Inn is one of the most elegant of the old mansions, located near Hildene and complete with beautifully manicured sculpture gardens and recreational facilities like an outdoor pool and tennis court.
+The Wilburton Inn is one of the most elegant of Manchester's old mansions.
+It's located near Hildene mansion and is complete with beautifully manicured sculpture gardens and recreational facilities like an outdoor pool and tennis court.

 4. Ludlow's Okemo Resort

 For a romantic winter getaway, Okemo Resort in Ludlow provides everything you need to have a cozy ski weekend.

-After a day on the mountain, couples can relax with a swim in the heated pool, book a spa treatment, or go ice-skating on the private rink.
+After a day on the mountain, couples can relax with a swim in the heated pool, book a spa treatment, or go ice skating on the private rink.
 There are several lodging options here, including slope-side ski-in-and-out rooms and condo rentals for extended stays.

-Jackson Gore Inn is located at the base of the mountain, and offers easy access to the slopes, as well as a variety of property amenities, including babysitting to allow parents to sneak away for a romantic dinner at one of Okemo's fine restaurants.
+Jackson Gore Inn is located at the base of the mountain and offers easy access to the slopes, as well as a variety of property amenities, including babysitting to allow parents to sneak away for a romantic dinner at one of Okemo's fine restaurants.

 This four-season resort can be just as much fun in the off-season, and there are a variety of services and activities planned year-round to provide guests with the full resort experience.

-- Top-Rated Ski Resorts in Vermont
+- Read More: Top-Rated Ski Resorts in Vermont

 Waterbury also has an excellent selection of local dining establishments to choose from, as well as many local shops and galleries to peruse.
 Tourists can also take a walking tour of the town's central historic buildings, or extend the tour in a vehicle to include the Mill Village Historic District, once home to an early 19th-century grist mill.

-The idyllic little town of Woodstock and the surrounding countryside is the perfect place to visit for a relaxing couples' retreat.
+The idyllic small town of Woodstock and the surrounding countryside is the perfect place to visit for a relaxing couples' retreat.
 The Woodstock Inn & Resort is the centerpiece of this lovely town, located overlooking The Green.

 The Inn is within a few minutes' walk to the Woodstock History Center, as well as numerous local galleries, posh boutiques, and restaurants along Woodstock's central streets.
-Billings Park and Trails sits adjacent to the inn, and the Middle Covered Bridge is just opposite The Green.
+Billings Park and Trails sit adjacent to the inn, and the Middle Covered Bridge is just opposite The Green.

 7. Trapp Family Lodge, Stowe

 Guest rooms are spacious and updated, including private balconies and romantic fireplaces.
 In the summer, guests can enjoy mountain views while relaxing in the pool or 20-person hot tub, and there is also an indoor pool and sauna.
-In addition to a well-equipped fitness center, there are also fitness classes and a yoga room; the resort has a full-service spa on site as well.
+In addition to a well-equipped fitness center, there are also fitness classes and a yoga room; the resort has a full-service spa on-site as well.

-On site recreation includes tennis courts, a rock-climbing wall, disc golf, and hiking trails, as well as bicycle and ski rentals for cross-country skiing.
+On-site recreation includes tennis courts, a rock-climbing wall, disc golf, and hiking trails, as well as bicycle and ski rentals for cross-country skiing.

 This 2,500-acre resort offers a variety of tours of the property, including tours of the gardens, nature walks, and history tours.
 There are three restaurants to choose from, and there is nightly entertainment.
 The resort hosts special events year-round.